Azure/azure-openapi-validator/docs/rules.md

 Please refer to [patch-content-type.md](./patch-content-type.md) for details.

+### PatchIdentityProperty

+RP must implement PATCH for the 'identity' envelope property if it's defined in the resource model.

+Please refer to [patch-identity-property.md](./patch-identity-property.md) for details.

 ### PatchInOperationName

 Verifies whether value for `operationId` is named as per ARM guidelines.

 Please refer to [patch-in-operation-name.md](./patch-in-operation-name.md) for details.

+### PatchSkuProperty

+RP must implement PATCH for the 'SKU' envelope property if it's defined in the resource model.

+Please refer to [patch-sku-property.md](./patch-sku-property.md) for details.

 ### PathCharacters